C Curl Vs CC Curl Vs D Curl Lashes

 What Eye Shape Fits A D Curl?

 Because the D Curl lashes are so overpowering, they best suit big, wide, or deep-set eyes.
 This style of eyelashes can quickly consume and hide small eye shapes.
-However, a D Curl can quickly look unflattering with the incorrect lash placement.

 This style is for those who want all the volume and thickness a set of eyelash extensions has to offer.
 They may be able to suit straight lashes, but they considerably flatter eyelashes that are already naturally curly.

 What other lash style can you pair with a D Curl?
 We’ve mentioned earlier that C and D curls can complement each other and create a customized effect.
-However, lash styles can vary by brand, so it’s crucial to discuss them with your lash technician.

-Some lash brands classify D and CC curls as the same style while others don’t.
+Some lash brands classify D and CC curls as the same style, while others don’t.

 CC Curl

 So what exactly is a CC Curl?
-This is where eyelash extensions curl types can be confusing because we mentioned that some brands classify CC and D Curls as the same style.
+This is where eyelash extension curl types can be confusing because we mentioned that some brands classify CC and D Curls as the same style.
 However, other brands will determine that CC Curl offers more drama.

 The CC Curl is the ultimate, dramatic, and overpowering lash that can quickly swallow up smaller eye shapes.